Leishmaniasis

 View Patient Education

-Leishmania promastigotes are transmitted by sand flies (Phlebotomus, Lutzomyia) to vertebrate hosts.
-Vector sand flies are infected by biting infected humans or animals.
-Animal reservoirs vary with the Leishmania species and geographic location and include dogs, other canines, rodents, and other animals.
+Animal reservoirs vary with the Leishmania species and geographic location and include dogs, other canines, rodents, and other animals (see also Sand Flies of Animals).
 In the Indian subcontinent, humans are the reservoir for L. donovani.

 Pathophysiology of Leishmaniasis

-The parasites may remain localized in the skin or spread to the mucosa of the nasopharynx or disseminate to bone marrow, the spleen, the liver, and occasionally other organs, resulting in 3 major clinical forms of leishmaniasis:
+The amastigotes may remain localized in the skin or spread to the mucosa of the nasopharynx or disseminate to bone marrow, the spleen, the liver, and occasionally other organs, resulting in 3 major clinical forms of leishmaniasis:

 • Cutaneous